kohler/hotcrp/devel/manual/hotcrapi.md

 SEARCH`, where `SEARCH` is a search query.
 To list other fields in CSV format, provide `-f FIELD` arguments, such as `php batch/hotcrapi.php search -q '#tag' -f tags -f title`.
-Obtain a list of available fields using `php batch/hotcrapi.php search fields`.
+Obtain a list of available fields using `php batch/hotcrapi.php search help fields`, and get more information about a specific field, including any optional parameters, with `php batch/hotcrapi.php search help field FIELD`.

-To list the search actions that can be performed, run `php batch/hotcrapi.php search actions`.
-The output lists actions one per line.
-For JSON output instead, run `php batch/hotcrapi.php search actions -j`.

-To perform a search action, such as downloading a zip file of the submission PDFs matching a search (`get/paper`), run `php batch/hotcrapi.php search ACTIONNAME`.
-Actions that modify the site require the `--post` argument.
-Some actions accept additional parameters, which are passed with `--param NAME=VALUE`.
+To perform a search action, such as downloading a zip file of the submission PDFs matching a search, run `php batch/hotcrapi.php search ACTION`.
+Actions that modify the site require the `--post` argument, and some actions accept additional parameters that you can pass with `NAME=VALUE` arguments.
+Obtain a list of available actions with `php batch/hotcrapi.php search help actions`, and get more information about action parameters with `php batch/hotcrapi.php search help action ACTION`.

 ## `assign`